Aviation Medical Exams

-Dr. Grazer has more than 6,000 hours of flight time and has been flying since he was 13 years old.
+Dr. Grazer in Newport Beach has more than 6,000 hours of flight time and has been flying since he was 13 years old.
 Dr Grazer soloed three airplanes on his 16th birthday.
 He is currently rated as a commercial, single-engine, multi-engine, land, sea-plane, glider, and rotorcraft pilot.

 Additionally, he is also a certified instrument, multi-engine, and glider flight instructor.
-As a medical and piloting professional, Dr. Grazer is uniquely qualified to conduct comprehensive and effective examinations in order to ensure you are in the best health before you lift off.
+As a medical and piloting professional in Newport Beach, Dr. Grazer is uniquely qualified to conduct comprehensive and effective examinations in order to ensure you are in the best health before you lift off.

 Making an Appointment

 Before you book your appointment with Dr. Grazer, go directly to the FAA’s MedXPress portal (MedXPress.FAA.Gov).
 Fill out the forms.
 This needs to be done prior to every medical examination.
 Call the office to schedule your appointment, and give the receptionist your confirmation number.
-This will allow you to set up your examination with Dr. Grazer’s office as painlessly as possible.
-Dr. Grazer performs second and third class medicals.
+This will allow you to set up your examination with Dr. Grazer’s office in Newport Beach as painlessly as possible.
+Dr. Grazer is a Senior Aeromedical Examiner that performs first, second and third class medical exams.